In lieu of the tragedies in the world

 - Mowing twice a week is a hundred times better than shoveling snow once a winter.

-These are small perspective changes that help me be thankful for the marvelous life I have.
+These are small perspective changes that help me overcome bleakness and be thankful for the marvelous life I have.
 So much better than being a negative Nellie about the occasional inconsequential unpleasantness.

 Especially when my bad is minor compared to what survivors of too many incidents in our current world are challenged with daily—mentally and physically.

-I’ll consider myself changed for the better when I can get in my car, drive across this haphazard city, singing at the top of my lungs to MercyMe and not make my usual quips about the drivers around me.
+I’ll consider myself changed for the better when I get in my car, drive across this haphazard city, singing at the top of my lungs to MercyMe and not quip about the drivers around me.

 What do you want to stop complaining about?